Kim Zolciak’s Daughter Ariana Biermann Stuns In A Black Bikini In New Photo

-Ariana Biermann wowed her Instagram followers this week when she slipped in a pretty skimpy black bikini for her latest social media upload.
-The reality star showed off some skin in her two-piece as she sat with her legs crossed while sitting on a red towel.
+Ariana Biermann assuredly wowed her Instagram followers this week when she slipped in a pretty skimpy black bikini for her latest social media upload.
+The reality star showed off some skin in her two-piece as she sat on a red towel with her legs crossed.
 The Don’t Be Tardy star — who’s sister to Brielle Biermann and daughter of Kim Zolciak-Biermann and Kroy Biermann — looked off into the distance as she revealed that she was getting some fresh air and “staring past” the coronavirus pandemic affecting much of the world right now.

 The gorgeous new snap was shared on April 10 and showed Ariana in profile.
 The star had her long hair down and curled as it flowed past her shoulders and down her back while she had a pretty serious look on her face.